 SUMMER RENTAL $700 ALL INCLUSIVE 542-1234.

 I absolutely knew what this meant.

 We would be moving here and taking this summer rental.
 It was another one of those forks in the road mixed with serendipity showing a pattern that I knew was pointing us in the right direction.
-As I picked up my cell to call the number, cautious Dean says: ‘Morgan, we can’t take this place.
+As I picked up my cell to call the number, cautious Dean says: ‘Marti, we can’t take this place.
 We’re not ready to move to Wolfville.’
 All I had to ask was: ‘Why not?’

 The elderly gentleman on the phone had a cheery German accent.
 I told him we had read his notice and that we were interested in the summer rental.
 I said: ‘There is just one problem….well, actually two.’